Marg0n/Marg0n/README.md

 ## About Me!

 - 🔭 I’m currently working at [The Christian Co-operative Credit Union Ltd., Dhaka](https://cccul.com/)
-- 🌱 I’m currently learning more about MERN stack and Next.js
+- 🌱 I’m currently learning more about the MERN stack and Next.js
-- 📫 You can reach by the mail [monondcosta@gmail.com](monondcosta@gmail.com)
+- 📫 You can reach me by email [monondcosta@gmail.com](monondcosta@gmail.com)

 ## :bar_chart: My Stats
 <div align="center">